reactjs/az.react.dev/content/docs/components-and-props.md

 [](codepen://components-and-props/extracting-components)

-It accepts `author` (an object), `text` (a string), and `date` (a date) as props, and describes a comment on a social media website.
+Bu `author` (obyekt), `text` (mətn), və `date`-i (məlumat) proplar kimi qəbul edir və sosial media saytında kommenti təsvir edir.

-This component can be tricky to change because of all the nesting, and it is also hard to reuse individual parts of it.
+Bu komponent dəyişmək üçün çətin ola bilər This component can be tricky to change because of all the nesting, and it is also hard to reuse individual parts of it.
 Let's extract a few components from it.

 First, we will extract `Avatar`: